-Over the last three years, data has become in the main element in the chain value.
-Companies that to take advantage of the power of this data found competitive advantage and were able to innovate faster.
+Over the last three years, data has become the main element in the chain value.
+Companies that use the power of this data find competitive advantage and are able to innovate faster.

 This change in the way that companies use the data has caused tension in organizations between the old way doing business traditionally and the new modern approach doing business supporting by Business Intelligences (BI).
 Tension grew between control and agility, self-service and governance.
 IT and the business started partnering together to maximize the impact of their data.